 Our principal uses of cash are funding our new rental assets and other capital purchases, operations, and other working capital requirements.
-Over the past two years, our revenue has increased significantly from year-to-year and, as a result, our cash provided by operating activities has increased over time and now is a significant source of capital to the business, which we expect to continue in the future.
+Our cash provided by operating activities has accumulated over time and now is a significant source of capital to the business.